DZakh/rescript-rest/README.md

 ## Request Headers

-You can add headers to the request by using the `s.header` method in the `variables` definition.
+You can add headers to the request by using the `s.header` method in the `input` definition.

 ### Authentication header